-For the Ars Electronica Festival in Linz (September 2001), we staged one of the instances of the TGarden -- TG2001 -- as a miniature theatrical event.
-3 Before entering the heart of the installation, a visitor chooses from a set of sumptuous garments, each with a different strangeness.
+To be more concrete, I describe the motivating vision of the TGarden responsive environment first before diving into the technical details.
+Before entering the heart of the installation, a visitor chooses from a set of sumptuous garments, each with a different strangeness.
 Some billow around him in clouds of fabric so that he grows three times larger but no heavier.
 Some add an odd elasticity to his body so he tends to flop as he walks.
 He is led into an antechamber draped in black curtains and dressed by an attendant.
 The attendant belts the pocket computer and battery around his waist and straps sensors of acceleration to his arm or chest.
 It feels like a medical exam but with a more erotic charge.
 The attendant tells the visitor little about how to move but suggests that when the visitor dons the costume, he assumes not only a new body but also a new voice.
 The attendant tells the visitor: listen, move, and attend to what is happening as he moves.
 Each of these fantastical costumes serves as phenomenological experiment, defamiliarizing the visitor's body so he may more readily improvise gestures.

 When a visitor walks into the installation, he notices that there are a few other people costumed unlike him.
 It is hard to distinguish some of them from the projected visual textures sweeping over every part of the floor and the walls.
 As he moves he leaves trails of image and sound behind him.
 The air is filled with a hubbub of sound.
 Everything visual and auditory seems somehow made by living processes, but he cannot identify the entities that make them.
 The room may bear aquatic kinematics, but there are no identifiable creatures of the sea.
 (The floor is illuminated with projected moving shapes and lines and textures by a video projector mounted 20 feet directly overhead.)

-As he waves his arms he notices, perhaps immediately, perhaps after a while that some aspect of the room's aural texture varies according to his movement.
+As s/he waves his arms he notices, perhaps immediately, perhaps after a while that some aspect of the room's aural texture varies according to his movement.
 But it takes a fair amount of play to begin to understand what is happening.
 A particular gesture does not always elicit exactly the same sound; it seems as if one is dragging one's fingers or limbs across materials like wool or metal sheet or rubber.
-If he can learn how to move to generate some desired effect then he can begin to write calligraphically and play as if he were "bowing" through the medium.4 He can try to create his own "voice" out of the ambient sound field as he moves and dances about.
-He improvises gestures that elicit meaningful sound or image patterns and develops a personal repertoire of gesture and movement.
+If s/he can learn how to move to generate some desired effect then he can begin to calligraphically shape and play as if he were "bowing" through the medium.[15]
+He can try to create his own "voice" out of the ambient sound field as he moves and dances about.
+S/he improvises gestures that elicit meaningful sound or image patterns and develops a personal repertoire of gesture and movement.

-Figure 3.
-Concurrent circle of processes: bodies; camera, sensors, radio; pc, softwear modules: stat, dynamics, visual+ sound synthesis; sound processor, speakers, visual processor, projectors; bodies.
+Figure.
+Concurrent circle of processes: bodies; camera, sensors, radio; computer1, softwear modules: stat, dynamics, visual+ sound synthesis; sound processor, speakers, visual processor, projectors; bodies.
 Note that in this case there is no reverse flow because for example, the visitors do not notice or attend to the technology at all.
 In our aesthetic, we prefer to submerge the electronics entirely below the threshold of perception.